 - Flag state endorsement: Your STCW certificate must be endorsed by the flag state of your vessel.

-Second Engineer Career Path: From Cadet to Chief
+Second Engineer Career Path: from Cadet to Chief

 Marine engineering has one of the clearest career ladders in professional employment.
-Each rank requires documented sea service, specific STCW certificates, and in many cases, an approved training programme from a maritime college or flag state authority.- Engine Cadet — Onboard training programme (typically 12–18 months), leading to STCW III/1 qualification.
+Each rank requires documented sea service, specific STCW certificates, and in many cases, an approved training programme from a maritime college or flag state authority.

-- 4th Engineer — First sea-going rank.
+- 4th Engineer, First sea-going rank.
 Watchkeeping duties under senior engineers.
 Building sea service hours for III/2.

-- 3rd Engineer — Greater maintenance responsibility.
+- 3rd Engineer, Greater maintenance responsibility.
 Often responsible for a specific section of auxiliary machinery.

-- 2nd Engineer — Senior watch-keeper.
+- 2nd Engineer, Senior watch-keeper.
 Deputy Chief Engineer.
 Operational lead for engine room maintenance.

-- Chief Engineer — Overall technical and managerial responsibility.
+- Chief Engineer, Overall technical and managerial responsibility.
 Accountable to the company’s Technical Superintendent.
 See our Chief Engineer Career Path guide for the full breakdown.

-- Superintendent / Fleet Manager (shore-based) — Senior engineers with strong track records often transition ashore into technical superintendent or fleet management roles.
+- Superintendent / Fleet Manager (shore-based), Senior engineers with strong track records often transition ashore into technical superintendent or fleet management roles.

 Second Engineer Salary Ranges

 Salary for a Second Engineer varies significantly based on vessel type, flag state, operator nationality, and trade route.
-The figures below reflect current market rates for deep-sea commercial vessels.- Bulk carriers / general cargo: $4,000–$5,500/month
+The figures below reflect current market rates for deep-sea commercial vessels.

 - Container vessels (feeder to post-Panamax): $5,000–$7,000/month